-Plain English doesn’t mean dumbing down the language, or writing in a patronising or over-simplified way.
+Plain English doesn’t mean dumbing down your language, or writing in a patronising or over-simplified way.
 It’s not an amateur’s way of writing.

 Writing in plain English means using language that’s simple and a style that’s clear and easy to understand.
 It means steering away from jargon, complicated words and acronyms.
 Plain English writers try not to use six words when one will do.
 And that’s a lot harder to do than it seems!

-Why should we write plainly, using everyday English?
+Why is it better to write plainly, using everyday English?

 Writing plainly works.
-It’s written with the reader in mind, using plain words and an open and clear writing style.
+It’s written with the reader in mind, using simple words and an open and clear writing style.
 It provides certainty and expresses your message clearly.

-Communication that’s understood by your reader translates into benefits for your company.
-Communicating in plain language saves time and money, it improves customer satisfaction, and it raises the company’s standing in the marketplace.
-In South Africa, it’s also law that information has to be written in plain language.
+Communication that’s understood by your reader translates into benefits for your company: it saves time and money, it improves client satisfaction, and it improves trust in your company.

 Research has shown that writing in plain English saves companies money.
-Information written clearly and simply will result in these benefits for your business:
+If information is written clearly and in an easy-to-understand style:

-- Fewer errors when customers have to follow instructions (e.g. when filling in forms)
+- Clients will make fewer errors when following instructions (e.g. when filling in forms)

-- Needing less time and effort to train staff
+- You’ll need less time and effort to train staff, as a result

-Documents written in plain English are quicker and easier to read, so you’re not wasting your customer’s time either.
-If your customers have to read a document more than once to understand what it means, you’re wasting their time – and probably annoying them too.
+Documents written in plain English are quicker and easier to read.
+If your clients have to read a document more than once to understand what it means, you’re wasting their time – and probably annoying them too.

 Plain English increases confidence in your company

 Research shows that people prefer communication that is clear and easily understood.
 Giving clients information that’s difficult to understand will undermine their confidence in you and your products, especially if they’re expected to follow an instruction or sign a document.

-Documents that are written in plain language allow customers to make better-informed decisions quicker.
-They’ll also have more trust in you – information that’s written using complicated legalese may make them feel that you’re trying to hide something.
-It’s also frustrating to read.
+Documents that are written in plain language allow clients to make better-informed decisions quicker.
+They’ll also have more trust in you – information that’s written using complicated legalese may make them feel that you’re trying to hide something, and is frustrating to read.